Generalized automorphic sheaves and the proportionality principle of Hirzebruch-Mumford

 (Here $\GL_2$ acts on $V$ via the natural 2-dimensional representation and on $U$ via the determinant.)
 In this case there is only one boundary stratum $Y \cong M'$ apart from $M$.
 Consider the following input datum:

 and

-for $\mathcal{L}$ as before, extended (considered as a representation) to the present $Q_M$ in the only possible way.
+for $\mathcal{L}$ as before, extended (as a representation) to the present $Q_M$ in the only possible way.
 The associated generalized automorphic sheaf is then the bundle of Jacobi forms of weight $k$ and index $i$ (it has support on $Y \cong M'$).
-Here we completely ignored the behaviour along the boundary of $M'$ for simplicity, which can be achieved by considering a full compactification of $M$ instead.
+Here, for simplicity, we ignored the behaviour along the boundary of $M'$ which can be taken into consideration by using a full compactification of $M$ instead.

-We finally consider the notion of (logarithmic) connection on automorphic data, and certain (purely algebraic) axioms regarding it: \begin{itemize} \item[(F)] flatness of the logarithmic connection (\ref{AXIOMSF}), \item[(T)] infinitesimal Torelli (\ref{AXIOMST}), \item[(M)] unipotent monodromy condition (\ref{AXIOMSM}), \item[(B)] boundary vanishing condition (\ref{AXIOMSB}). \end{itemize} (These axioms are of course not all expected to hold in this form for generalizations of the theory to other moduli spaces.)
-For example (F) and (T) imply that --- on the open stratum --- the formation of automorphic vector bundles commutes with the formation of sheaves of differential forms and jet bundles (Section~\ref{JET}).
-If (M) holds, even the sheaves of differential forms and the jet bundles --- on the compactification --- can be defined as generalized automorphic sheaves (Section~\ref{JET2}), as opposed to their logarithmic variants which are always usual automorphic vector bundles.
-Finally, if in addition (B) holds, Hirzebruch-Mumford proportionality holds for the compactification (Section~\ref{HMPROP}).
-In the compact case (M) and (B) are vacuous, and this becomes much easier.
-The validity of the axioms for automorphic data on toroidal compactifications of (mixed) Shimura varieties is explained in section \ref{SHIMURA2}.
+We finally consider the notion of (logarithmic) connection on automorphic data, and certain (purely algebraic) axioms: \begin{itemize} \item[(F)] flatness of the logarithmic connection (\ref{AXIOMSF}), \item[(T)] infinitesimal Torelli (\ref{AXIOMST}), \item[(M)] unipotent monodromy condition (\ref{AXIOMSM}), \item[(B)] boundary vanishing condition (\ref{AXIOMSB}). \end{itemize} For example (F) and (T) imply that --- on the open stratum --- the formation of automorphic vector bundles commutes with the formation of sheaves of differential forms and jet bundles (Section~\ref{JET}).
+If (M) holds, even the sheaves of differential forms and the jet bundles --- now on the compactification --- can be defined as generalized automorphic sheaves (Section~\ref{JET2}), as opposed to their logarithmic variants which are always usual automorphic vector bundles.
+Finally, if in addition (B) is satisfied, Hirzebruch-Mumford proportionality holds for the compactification (Section~\ref{HMPROP}).
+In the compact case (M) and (B) are vacuous, and everything becomes much easier.
+The reason for the validity of the axioms for automorphic data on toroidal compactifications of (mixed) Shimura varieties is sketched in section \ref{SHIMURA2}.

-We prove the proportionality theorem of Hirzebruch and Mumford in Section~\ref{SECTHM} in the following form:
+Finally, we prove the proportionality theorem of Hirzebruch and Mumford in Section~\ref{SECTHM} in the following form: